hindu-comm/weblogs/manasataramgini/2015/03/2015-03-31_the-dream-motif.md

 Skandaśakti: “priye, the horrors of the downward turn of the kali are upon us.
 The well-spring of the tantra-s has been defiled.
-The head of Bhārata has been pierced and the wheel of the cakravartin has been stolen\!”
+The head of Bhārata has been pierced and the wheel of the cakravartin has been stolen!”
-Devasomā: “That sounds awful\! could you please tell me more?”
+Devasomā: “That sounds awful! could you please tell me more?”
 Skandaśakti: “I wonder if you really want to hear more – it is a tale of great horror and savagery, which is probably just the beginning for the kali age is supposed to be long and dark.”